 - a.
-Once the deadline has passed for evidence submission, we will provide the following to the Adjudicator: - the Landlord's evidence, Statutory Declaration or Statutory Declaration Notice; the Tenant's evidence, Statutory Declaration or Statutory Declaration Notice; - b.
-If the Parties submit evidence after the Adjudicator has already reached a - Decision, they will not be able to take any further evidence into consideration. - c.
+Once the deadline has passed for evidence submission, we will provide the following to the Adjudicator: - i. the Landlord's evidence, Statutory Declaration or Statutory Declaration Notice; - ii. the Tenant's evidence, Statutory Declaration or Statutory Declaration Notice; iii. any extra evidence from the Landlord or the Tenant. - b.
+If the Parties submit evidence after the Adjudicator has already reached a Decision, they will not be able to take any further evidence into consideration. - c.
 Our Adjudicators are fair and unbiased, and make their Decision based solely on the evidence and Forms submitted.
 You should submit any evidence you feel supports your case when we ask you to.
 If you do not submit evidence when requested, the Adjudicator will not be able to consider it when making their Decision. - d.
-The Adjudicator may: - make any necessary enquiries with the Parties if issues or queries arise when reviewing the evidence; - carry on with the Adjudication even if either Party does not comply with these Terms and Conditions, or any instruction from the Adjudicator or us; - stop the Adjudication if it appears that the Dispute cannot be settled this way, or if the Parties settle their Dispute before a Decision is made. - e.
+The Adjudicator may: - i. make any necessary enquiries with the Parties if issues or queries arise when reviewing the evidence; - carry on with the Adjudication even if either Party does not comply with these Terms and Conditions, or any instruction from the Adjudicator or us; - stop the Adjudication if it appears that the Dispute cannot be settled this way, or if the Parties settle their Dispute before a Decision is made. - e.
 Except in circumstances set out in section d above, the Adjudicator will make a Decision within 28 Calendar Days of receiving the Dispute papers from us.
 The day of receipt will be the Working Day after the papers are sent to the Adjudicator. - f.
 We will notify the Parties of the Adjudicator's Decision within 2 Working Days of the Decision.
-The Decision is binding on both Parties and both Parties must comply - g.
-The Decision cannot be appealed through the Dispute Resolution Service although nothing prevents either Party from pursuing the other through the courts if they - h.
-We will make any payment to either Party within 10 Calendar Days of the Decision. i.
+The Decision is binding on both Parties and both Parties must comply with it - g.
+The Decision cannot be appealed through the Dispute Resolution Service although nothing prevents either Party from pursuing the other through the courts if they disagree with the decision. - h.
+We will make any payment to either Party within 10 Calendar Days of the Decision. - i.
 We will make payments according to the method specified by the relevant Parties - j.
-The Adjudicator may take the initiative in ascertaining the facts and the law. k.
-The Adjudicator may apply their discretion and judgement to the interpretation of - the Tenancy Agreement and the application of the facts.
-I. The Adjudicator may correct accidental slips or omissions in Decisions within 30 - days of the Decision
+The Adjudicator may take the initiative in ascertaining the facts and the law. - k.
+The Adjudicator may apply their discretion and judgement to the interpretation of the Tenancy Agreement and the application of the facts. - The Adjudicator may correct accidental slips or omissions in Decisions within 30 days of the Decision.

-25. Court Orders
+24. Court Orders

 - a.
-If you obtain a court order against your Landlord or Tenant, we will only release the Deposit if: - it refers to the Deposit and/or The DPS as the Scheme administrator; and - it specifies how much of the Deposit should be paid to the successful Party. - b.
+If you obtain a court order against your Landlord or Tenant, we will only release the Deposit if: - i. it refers to the Deposit and/or The DPS as the Scheme administrator; and - ii. it specifies how much of the Deposit should be paid to the successful Party. - b.
 If the court order does not comply with section a above, we will not be able to release the Deposit.
-In this case, the order must be amended, or a third party debt order must be obtained or the matter may be referred to our Dispute Resolution Service in accordance with Section 21 of these terms and conditions for a Decision, before we can release the Deposit.
+In this case, the order must be amended, or a third party debt order must be obtained or the matter may be referred to our Dispute Resolution Service in accordance with Section 20 of these terms and conditions for a Decision, before we can release the Deposit.

-26. Costs
+25. Costs

-- All aspects of our Custodial Scheme are free to use, except in the following circumstances where fees are charged: - for processing a payment to an overseas bank account we charge £25.89; and where we are adjudicating a Dispute relating to a Tenancy which is not an Assured Shorthold Tenancy we reserve the right to charge a fee of £500 plus VAT.
+All aspects of our Custodial Scheme are free to use, except in the following circumstances where fees are charged:

+- i. for processing a payment to an overseas bank account we charge £25.89; and ii. where we are adjudicating a Dispute relating to a Tenancy which is not an Assured - where we are adjudicating a Dispute relating to a Tenancy which is not an Assure Shorthold Tenancy we reserve the right to charge a fee of £500 plus VAT.

-27. Confidentiality
+26. Confidentiality